cybergavin/terraform-aws-s3-compliance/README.md

 - **Centralized Logging**: Supports a centralized S3 bucket for logging CloudTrail events related to S3 data access, ensuring auditability and compliance.

 - **Customizable Tags**: Supports tagging of S3 buckets for better resource management and compliance tracking.

+- **Consistent Names**: Leverages the `label` terraform module to provision resources with a standardized nomenclature.

 - **Error Handling and Validation**: Includes validation checks to ensure that configurations adhere to compliance standards, preventing misconfigurations.